 Applies to lapatinib: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking lapatinib:Less common
+You should check with your doctor immediately if any of these side effects occur when taking lapatinib:Less common

 - Difficult or labored breathing